thomas-xin/Miza/README.md

 </h1>

 <h4 align="center">A multipurpose Discord bot created by <a href="https://github.com/thomas-xin">Thomas Xin</a>.</h4> <br>

 <p align="center">
-Miza has so much to explore, with lots of functionalities including: <b>Moderation, Music, Fun, Image Manipulation, and more!</b><br>
-Miza's dedicated creator loves to find ways to make Miza bigger and better all the time, with lots of code, optimization and fun to be had!
+Miza's dedicated creator loves to find ways to make Miza bigger and better all the time, with lots of code, optimization and fun to be had! with Features Including: <b>Moderation, Music, Fun, Image Manipulation, and more!</b>
 </p>

 <h2 align="center" href=""> Table of Contents </h2>